hashicorp/terraform-provider-google/website/docs/d/compute_image.html.markdown

 The following arguments are supported:

-* `name` or `family` - (Required) The name of a specific image or a family.
+* `name`, `family` or `filter` - (Required) The name of a specific image or a family.
-Exactly one of `name` of `family` must be specified.
+Exactly one of `name`, `family` or `filter` must be specified.
 If `name` is specified, it will fetch the corresponding image.
-If `family` is specified, it will returns the latest image that is part of an image family and is not deprecated.
+If `family` is specified, it will return the latest image that is part of an image family and is not deprecated.
+If you specify `filter`, your filter must return exactly one image.
+Filter syntax can be found [here](https://cloud.google.com/compute/docs/reference/rest/v1/images/list) in the filter section.

 - - -